elasticio/elasticio.github.io/content/_components/filter/index.md

 #### Checkbox:

-If checked, the checkbox adds `Assertion` functionality.
+* If checked, the checkbox adds `Assertion` functionality.
 Instead of doing nothing, the component will throw an error when the condition is not met.

+* `Metadata To Response` Adding passthrough from a previous step to message body as `elasticioMeta` variable, if enabled.

 ## Additional Notes